 Pursuant to the provisions of Section 204 of the Companies Act 2013 read withcorresponding rules made there under M/s.
-AVA Associates Company Secretaries has beenre-appointed as Secretarial Auditors of the Company to conduct Secretarial Audit of theCompany for the financial year 2018-19.
+AVA Associates Company Secretaries werere-appointed as Secretarial Auditors of the Company to conduct Secretarial Audit of theCompany for the financial year ended 31st March 2020.

 Secretarial Audit Report

-The Secretarial Audit Report for the FY 2017-18 as submitted by Secretarial Auditors inForm MR-3 is annexed to this Report as Annexure VI.
+The Secretarial Audit Report for the FY 2019-20 as submitted by Secretarial Auditor inForm MR-3 is annexed to this Report as Annexure V.

 The investment made by the company in the subsidiary company in the form of equityshare capital is disclosed in the notes to the Audited Financial Statements forming partof this Annual Report.
 The company has not given any loans guarantees or provided anysecurity in connection with a loan to any body corporate or person as per section 186 ofthe Companies Act 2013 during the period under report.

 Timely delivery of new products under development is of primary focus of R&Ddepartment.
-It works on a cohesive approach to narrow the gap between Design andManufacturing by investing money in 3D model prototypes before commencing toolmanufacturing.
-This saves a lot of time energy and money while developing new productsthereby increasing the efficiency of the company.
+It works on a cohesive approach to narrow the gap between design andmanufacturing by investing money in 3D modeling making prototypes before commencing toolmanufacturing to save money time & energy thereby increasing the efficiency of thecompany.

-27. Conservation of Energy Technology Absorption foreign Exchange Earnings and Outgo
+27. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under Section 134(3)(m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 is attached as Annexure VIII to thisreport.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under Section 134(3)(m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 is attached as Annexure VII tothis report.

 Pursuant to Section 134(3) (c) and 134(5) of the Companies Act 2013 the Directorsconfirm that: